chancancode/branch-rename/README.md

 or "main" branch.
 By default, the [checkout action][checkout-action] fetches only the latest commit, which is not sufficient for our purpose.
 Setting the `fetch-depth` option to `0` changes it to fetch all the commits and branches.
 It then push the latest commit to both the "master" and "main" branches.
-In practice, one of the two branches (the one that was pushed to) already has the commit, so you would expect to see "Everything up-to-date" in one of the two pushes.

 #### Interaction with Branch Protection